neodark152/bmvs/README.md

-# ImageVerify: A Blockchain-Based Multimedia Verification System (BMVS)
+# A Novel Private Blockchain Based Multimedia Verification Systems (BMVS)

 This repository provides the source code and usage instructions for **ImageVerify**, an Android application leveraging blockchain technology to capture and verify the authenticity of digital images.